owulveryck/blog/content/post/choreography.md

 It describes a standard for representing a cloud application.
 It is written by the Oasis consortium and therefore most of the big brand in IT may be aware of its existence.
-The promise is that if you describe any application with Tosca, it could be deployed on any plateform, with a decent __orchestrator__.
+The promise is that if you describe any application with Tosca, it could be deployed on any platform, with a decent __orchestrator__.

 ### ...and cons
 But...
 Tosca is complex.
-IT's not that simple to write a Tosca representation.
+It's not that simple to write a Tosca representation.
 The standard wants to cover all the possible cases, and according [Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto)'s law, I can say that 80% of the customers will only need 20% of the standard.

 On top of that, Tosca is young (by now, the YAML version is still in pre-release), and I could not find any decent tool to orchestrate and deploy an application.